Had enough of consistent dandruff that won’t go away? Keep reading to find some ingredients that can help on your journey to finally get rid of it.

 Dandruff is one of the most common, yet inconvenient, skin conditions to live with.
 While it’s tricky to deal with, it’s not entirely impossible.

 Luckily, whether it’s over-the-counter buys, prescriptions from a doctor, or natural remedies, there are quite a few treatments to choose from nowadays.
-Below, we’re breaking down the ingredients to look out for if you’re dealing with flaky, dry patches on your scalp and want them gone once and for all!
+Below, we’re breaking down the ingredients that stop dandruff if you’re dealing with flaky, dry patches on your scalp and want them gone once and for all!

 Over-the-counter and Prescription Remedies